City Cast Philly logo

 • 🗓️ Open Wednesday–Saturday

-Grant funding allows for free admission at this large, multi-storied collection.
+Grant funding allows for free admission at this large collection.
 Visit to learn about American Jewish history and the experiences of Jews living in the United States from the 17th century to the present day.

 • 📍 101 S. Independence Mall East (Old City)

 Step into this renovated, late-19th-century firehouse to learn about Philly’s firefighting history and fire safety.
-You’ll find fire marks, old fire engines, and more.
+You’ll find the fire marks that adorned houses and old fire engines.

 • 📍 147 N. 2nd St. (Old City)